MaibornWolff/codecharta/gh-pages/_posts/dev-guide/2020-07-31-e2e-testing-with-puppeteer.md

 ### Running all e2e tests:

+> Note that the `build` command requires unix tools on path, so on Windows add them to it or use the bash shell

 -   `npm run build`
 -   `npm run e2e` for parallel or `npm run e2e:ci` for sequential execution